metaleap/vscode-extexpo/README.md

 ### Editor interaction demos:

-* While loaded, this extension hijacks the `markdown` format for its demos, so might wanna disable Auto-Save -- though VScode's Undo/Redo seems entirely robust.
+* While loaded, this extension hijacks the `markdown` format for its demos, so best just play with temp files, otherwise might wanna disable Auto-Save -- though VScode's Undo/Redo seems entirely robust anyway.

 * Functionality is, for demo purposes, implemented in technically pointless ways: "format" inserts a line-break for every white-space..